 Prosthetic devices

-covers prosthetic devices needed to replace a body part or function when a doctor or other health care provider enrolled in Medicare orders them.
+covers prosthetic devices needed to replace a body part or function when a doctor or other health care provider orders them.

 - Breast prostheses (including a surgical bra).

-- One pair of conventional eyeglasses or contact lenses provided after a cataract operation.
+- One pair of conventional eyeglasses or contact lenses provided after a covered cataract surgery.

 - Ostomy bags and certain related supplies.